flatpak/flat-manager/README.md

 ------

 All requests to the API requires a token.
 Token are signed with a secret that has to be stored on the server.
-The default .env contans:
+The default config contans:

-    # base64 of "secret", don't use in production!
-    SECRET=c2VjcmV0
+    "secret": "c2VjcmV0"

-Which obviously should not be used in production, but works for local testing.
-For testing you can generate one based on some random data:
+This is base64 of "secret", so don't use this in production, but it works for local testing.
+Otherwise you can generate one based on some random data:

     dd bs=256 count=1 if=/dev/random of=/dev/stdout | base64 -w 0